digdir/designsystemet/README.md

 ## About the design system 📖

-Common Designsystem (designsystemet) consists of basic design elements and components that you can use when developing services.
-We hope this can become a common toolbox where we collaborate nationwide to create the best basis for public services.
+The Common Designsystem is a collection of important design elements and building blocks that can be used when creating different services.
+It's like a toolbox that everyone can use to work together and create the best foundation for public services across the country.
+By using this Designsystem, we aim to create consistent and user-friendly experiences in digital solutions for public services, making them more efficient and reliable.

 ### NPM packages